Hibiki (whisky): History

 In May 2018, reports started coming out indicating the discontinuation of the Hibiki 17 expression.
 As of March 2024, the Hibiki 17 expression is no longer listed on the company website.

 In 2023 for Suntory's 100th year anniversary, and 20 years after the appearance of Lost in Translation, director Sofia Coppola was asked to direct the company's anniversary tribute video starring Keanu Reeves, with a mix that included scenes from her film along with footage of her father Francis Ford Coppola and director Akira Kurosawa's Suntory Whiskey advertisement from the 1970s.

+In May 2026, Hibiki launched their first global campaign, titled, "The Masterpiece of Japanese Artistry", including a cinematic film drawing parallels between kimono-making and whisky blending and featuring actress Anna Sawai.

 Blends

 For producing the blends available as of 2010, more than 30 whiskies were used in the mix, including some that were aged more than 30 years and some that were aged in old umeshu casks.
 A bamboo charcoal filtering step has also been used.
 The company said the process "Gives it a very sweet and gentle flavor".
 In 2015, it was reported that at least 10 malt and grain whiskies were used from three distilleries (Yamazaki, Hakushu, and Chita), aged in five different cask types, with some elements aged up to approximately 20 years or longer.
 Three brand expressions are currently available as of October 2017.

 Suntory collaborated with Japanese ceramic artist Tokuda Yasokichi III to create a limited edition bottle for a 35 year-old whiskey blend.
 The bottle, called "Hekiyo" has sold at auction for as much as $47,000 USD in 2021.